 What kind of raincoat would I recommend?

 Would it surprise you to know that I have multiple raincoats?
 I have four, to be exact!
 Each one has features that I love but when I shop for raincoats, I always make sure to look for the most important feature, specifically, is it waterproof?

 As you start to shop, look for the word waterproof in the description.
 If you see them, don’t be confused between descriptions such as water-repellent and water-resistant.
 I look for a coat that is noted as waterproof meaning that it will allow rain to roll off instead of soak in.
 This type of coat will dry quickly and will be ready to go back out into the elements quickly, continuing to keep you dry.

 My favorite and most trusted brand for my raincoats has long been L.L.
 Bean for the durability and user-friendly details like a snap in just the right spot, deep pockets, and features to help your hood to stay on securely in the wind.
-No matter your brand of preference, a top quality raincoat might be a little pricey but the investment should be long lasting and effective in providing warmth and most importantly, keep you dry.
+No matter your brand of preference, a top-quality raincoat might be a little pricey but the investment should be long-lasting and effective in providing warmth and most importantly, keeping you dry.

 The best way to pack your raincoat

 I make it a habit of keeping my raincoat easily accessible when we travel.
 When we fly, I either pack my raincoat in my carry-on or in an outside pocket of my suitcase for easy access if it’s raining when we land.
 As we are out exploring, I always make sure we have our raincoats.
 I make it a practice to drop them into the bottom of our day bag to provide a cushion for my camera and to have them close at hand at the first sprinkle.